 We love the snow at Nature Travels and, in addition to our wide range of dogsled tours, we offer many options for skiing.
 As an ecotourism company, we don’t offer any skiing that relies on lift networks, but do have many options for hut-to-hut touring, cross country skiing and backcountry wilderness ski tours.

 But what’s the difference between these types of skiing?
 You’ll hear a number of terms used to describe the various types, and often these are used interchangeably or used in different ways depending on the country or context.

-So here’s our guide to the types of skiing we offer in Sweden, Norway and Finland:
+So here’s our guide to the types of skiing we offer in Sweden and Finland:

 Cross Country Skiing:

 When people talk about cross country skiing, they are generally referring to skiing on predominantly flat terrain, using thin skis and lightweight boots and often skiing on prepared tracks.
 Considerable distances can be covered by experienced skiers.

 This is the type of skiing featured on our Cross Country Skiing in Eastern Finland experience, which is a tour between guest houses with luggage transfers.

 This is “classic” cross country skiing, where the legs move in a backwards and forwards motion similar to walking and, if skiing on prepared tracks, these will be parallel grooves.

 There is also “skating” technique, where skis go out diagonally to the sides in a skating motion.
 This technique requires specially-prepared tracks different from the “classic” technique and skis which are stiffer and shorter than “classic” skis.